 How Do I Renew My Architect’s License?

 The State of Alaska sends out renewal forms in November of odd numbered years.
 If you have not received yours, give the Alaska Department of Commerce, Community & Economic Development a call.
-It is your responsibility to notify the State of your Continued Education, but the school in which you completed your continued education is responsible for notifying the AIA.
+It is your responsibility to notify the State of your Continued Education, but the school in which you completed your continuing education is responsible for notifying the AIA.